About

 Some of those knitters would have been perfectly happy to ignore the mistake, but if you wanted Lena’s help, you needed to “do it right.”
 And people did want her help.
 She was a good teacher and her work was exquisite.
 And . . . she was the only show in town.
 There were no local yarn shops in the 1950s.
 Department or dry goods stores sold yarn and children (girls, really) learned these skills from family members.
 If your family was not around or didn’t have these skills, Lena was your ticket to success.

-Sweater 101 stuck around the longest and when it went out of print in January, 2007, I was ready to let it go permanently OOP.
-It had been in print since 1991 (published originally by Patternworks as a “Workshop in a Folder”) and that was a long run for any book.
+Video cassettes went the way of old technology but Sweater 101 stuck around and when it went out of print in January, 2007, I was ready to let it go permanently OOP.
+It had been in print since 1991 (published originally by Patternworks) and that was a long run for any book.
 But just for the heck of it I Googled myself and the book.
 Mind you, because we home/alternatively schooled our son we were early adopters of the internet but I had never thought to do that before.
 Nor had I looked at anything about knitting, and Wow!
 I was blown away by the amount of knitting information on the web and the fact that there was a whole new generation of young, smart knitters eager for more.
 One of them had, in fact, blogged about Sweater 101 the week before my search.
 It was the first blog post I ever read and it modified my life plans.
 I spent the next year+ getting the book back into print and am now participating in the professional knitting life again.
 It’s fun to be back.
 I like knitters.
 I always have.

 Beyond my knitting life I’ve taught middle and high school English, edited books, edited stories for a news agency in downtown Seoul, Korea, managed a Youth Hostel in the Pacific Northwest, toured as a singer with a Big Band, raised beef cattle, lived on three continents and done a lot of other things.
-I’ve spent the past few years substitute teaching and studying video production.
-I want to make a documentary film before I die and I’ve started gathering footage.
+I’ve spent the past eight years substitute teaching and studying video production.

 You can learn more than you ever want to know about my non-knitting life and thoughts at CherylBrunette.com